coderextreme/x3dvalidate/README.md

 node x3dvalidate.js examples/*.json    # use your own .x3dj or .json files (any extension works) node test/app.js # simple test app

-We are working on an npx command, but presently we can't publish right now (tommorrow)
+We are working on publishing an npx command.
+Presently, we have difficulty processing parameters.
 ```

 For folders, I recommend using find and xargs on Linux/MacOS/Git for Windows/Git Bash/WSL